 We would love to hear what you think about this study.
 Feel free to leave us your thoughts in the form below.
 And if you’re looking for more cool insights and thought leadership, check out our other pieces on theAgero blog.

 Shana Cooper leads the Product Marketing team at Agero.
-She joined the team in 2019 and has help build and shape product content and education across all lines of business.
+She joined the team in 2019 and has helped build and shape product content and education across all lines of business.
 Prior to Agero, Shana worked in a range of early stage start-ups covering everything from robots to biotech to IoT consumer products.
 She loves the challenge of helping to understand and communicate complex products.
 Shana has a BA in Chemistry from Colgate University and an MBA from Boston University.